eric-bach/ragbot2/README.md

 This will:

 - Check and install dependencies
-- Prompt you for your Bright Data API key
+- Prompt you for your LinkUp API key
 - Create a `.env` file with your configuration

 ### Manual Setup